jimblizzard/azure-dev-day-github-devops-lab/README.md

     ![Change functional test to test the slot](./images/functional-test-against-slot.png)

 ## Commit the changes and watch the updated workflow run

 1. In the upper right of the page, 1) click on **Start commit**, 2) enter a commit message, and 3) click on **commit changes**.

-    Your workflow will immediately start running since it's configured to run anytime anything is pushed to the master branch.
+Note that your workflow will immediately start running since it's configured to run anytime anything is pushed to the master branch.

     ![Commit changes](./images/commit-changes.png)